CGNT Investors Have Opportunit - GuruFocus.com

 Shareholders with losses exceeding $1,000,000 are encouraged to contact the firm.

-LOS ANGELES, April 21, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cognyte Software Ltd. ("Cognyte" or the "Company") (NASDAQ: CGNT).
+BENSALEM, Pa., April 25, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cognyte Software Ltd. ("Cognyte" or the "Company") (NASDAQ: CGNT).

 Class Period: February 2, 2021 – June 28, 2022